miguelalarcos/simple-binding/README.md

 * *sb*, to mark the element as a *simple bind* element.
 * *bind* binds the input element with the model field specified.
 * *text* is a helper you use to display the field specified (or function that returns a string).
-* *check* binds the checkbox to the field specified.
+* *check* binds the checkbox to a list (checked if its value is in the list).
+  *bool* binds the checkbox to a boolean field.
 * *disabled_* binds with a function that returns a boolean.
 * *click* binds the click action to the given function.
 * *radio* binds the radio element with the field specified.